-- 27. The perioperative nurse uses knowledge of the patient, the proposed procedure, identified patient needs, related nursing diagnoses, and desired outcomes to plan care for each patient. - 28.
-The perioperative nurse begins care planning before seeing the patient.
-Initial planning is based on knowledge of the planned procedure, the resources required, and the common nursing diagnoses related to surgical intervention. - 29.
+- 24. The perioperative nurse uses knowledge of the patient, the proposed procedure, identified patient needs, related nursing diagnoses, and desired outcomes to plan care for each patient. - 25.
+The perioperative nurse begins care planning before the patient is seen, based on knowledge of the planned procedure, the resources required, and the common nursing diagnoses related to surgical intervention.
 Knowledge of the individual patient obtained during the assessment process is combined with this previous planning to prepare for meeting the unique needs of the patient and providing care that is individually tailored to each patient.